idubrov/MinecraftMod/docs/ProjectPlan.md

 ### Feature Requests and Ideas
 - Add to readme mining sulfur ore with nether tools
-- Banana gives speed-1, not 3.
+- +Banana gives speed-1, not 3.
 Fix amplifier in the code
-- Electric armor gives effect level 2 - fix in readme
+- +Electric armor gives effect level 2 - fix in readme, horse - 3
-- Electric armor - wrong items description in the table of effects
+- +Electric armor - wrong items description in the table of effects
-- Electric armor - wrong effect tooltips
+- +Electric armor - wrong effect tooltips
 - Smithing table in armor trim preview doesn't show trim
 - Don't waste teleportation device if there is no stones